Josseyo/hanginthere/README.md

 Player can chose to play again by pressing 'y' or any other letter to end the game.
 The message is printed in green as the preffered action.

 ![play_again](documents/play_again.png.png)

+### Welcome back
+A welcome back message is displayed when the user decides to quit the game, providing a friendly ending experience.

 ### Future Feautures
 * Allow player to select the cathegory